 Dining scene on fire

 Ignite the appetite in the back streets of Geelong.
 Igni has set the city's dining scene alight since opening in early 2016, and the sparks have quickly blown further afield.
-The Age Good Food Guide awarded Igni Victoria's best regional restaurant, and chef Aaron Turner was crowned Chef of the Year.
+The Age Good Food Guide 2017 named Igni Regional Restaurant of the Year, and crowned chef Aaron Turner Chef of the Year.
 Get a reservation while you still can and savour the taste of the region in the creative vegetable-driven tasting menu.

 Queenscliff is the destination of choice for those who love a meal to be an occasion.
 The 1880s Vue Grand Hotel has a dining room fit for royalty, and a menu featuring the freshest local produce that would impress most monarchs.

 Food and wine sublime amid landscapes so fine

 Leave the big smoke behind and wander into winery country.
 This part of your foodscapade is best tackled at a leisurely pace to allow for maximum grazing and generous watering.
 Not content with making impeccable wines, the wineries have pulled out all stops when it comes to food.
 Book some fabulous local accommodation, select a designated driver and go to town.
 Or country.

 Hop on over to Jack Rabbit Vineyard, where the ocean views vie with the wine and food for hero status.
 Oakdene Vineyards Restaurant and Cellar Door is unapologetically eclectic, but the wines and food are elegant and complex – and undeniably moreish.

 Detour to the Bellarine Taste Trail and treat your tastebuds to the best of the Bellarine Peninsula.
 Pack an Esky and load up on fresh seafood, gourmet cheese, farm-fresh vegetables and succulent seasonal berries.